-4.14.a.1. faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
-(Outcome)
+- 4.14.a.
+The faculty must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences. ^(Detail) - 4.14.b.
+At least 50 percent of the core faculty members who are certified in clinical cardiac electrophysiology by the ABIM or the AOBIM (see Program Requirements 2.10.b. c.) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand rounds; posters; workshops; quality improvement presentations; podium presentations; grant leadership; non-peer-reviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committees; or serving as a journal reviewer, journal editorial board member, or editor. ^(Core)